devopscloudorg/azure-cdh/README.md

 1. Create the Management Node: Execute 1_Management_Node.ps1.
 This step will create the Affinity Group, Virtual Network, Storage Account, and the Management virtual machine
-2. Create the Master Node with the PowerShell script.
+2. Create the Clone Node with the PowerShell script.
 3. Manually configure the Management and Master nodes.
-Set root passwords, set up passwordless SSH between the Management Node and the Master Node, and set various server configurations to meet HDP requirements.
+Set root passwords, set up passwordless SSH between the Management Node and the Clone Node, and set various server configurations to meet HDP requirements.
-4. Prepare the Master Node for provisioning by running waagent.
+4. Prepare the Clone Node for provisioning by running waagent.
-5. Create the Windows Azure Master Image
+5. Create the Windows Azure Clone Image
 6. Execute 3_Cluster_Nodes  to create multiple Windows Azure Virtual Machines using the Master Node image.
 7. Run scripts to update /etc/hosts and mount drives on the cluster machines.
 8. Install Cloudera Manager on Management Node.